 AILA provides a series of 12 charts comparing President Biden’s accomplishments 100 days after entering office with the comprehensive recommendations AILA presented to the president.View All

 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-The 17th edition of Kurzban's Immigration Law Sourcebook, coming this August, will cover emergent topics including the latest Supreme Court decisions through the 2019-2020 term, changes due to the COVID-19 global pandemic, border and adjudication changes under the Trump administration, and more.
+The 17th edition of Kurzban's Immigration Law Sourcebook covers emergent topics including the latest Supreme Court decisions through the 2019-2020 term, changes due to the COVID-19 global pandemic, border and adjudication changes under the Trump administration, and more.